Dimer Models and Conformal Structures: Monge-Amp ere Equation and the Complex Structure

+where the arcs $\{ I_j\}$ are as in Theorem \ref{harmonic rep}, the $\{ \eta_j\}$ are their endpoints and where $c_0$ is a constant. \end{Cor}

-In case of the general Monge-Amp\`ere equation \eqref{Pst2}, the domain $W = L_\sigma(N^o \setminus \mathscr G)$ is multiply connected.
-We can still uniformise $W$ but now with a conformal map from a circle domain, $\psi: \mathcal{D} \to W$.
-Also here one has a representation similar to \eqref{harmonichomeo31}, see Proposition \ref{prop.hrep} for the details.
+In case of the general Monge-Amp\`ere equation \eqref{Pst2} with gas points, the domain $ {\rm Dom} ({\mathcal H}_\sigma) = L_\sigma(N^\circ \setminus \mathscr G)$ is multiply connected.
+We can still uniformise $ {\rm Dom} ({\mathcal H})$ but now with a conformal map from a circle domain.
+In the end we arrive at a representation similar to \eqref{harmonichomeo31}, for details see Proposition \ref{prop.hrep}.